Fair Hiring and DEI

 3. Employment Gap Bias

-Candidates with employment gaps — regardless of reason — are systematically rated lower than those with continuous employment histories.
-This bias disproportionately impacts women (who are more likely to have career gaps related to caregiving), candidates from lower socioeconomic backgrounds (who are more likely to have experienced job loss or periods of precarious employment), and candidates from countries with different labour market norms.
+Recruiters often rate candidates with employment gaps lower than those with continuous employment histories.
+This bias disproportionately affects women with caregiving responsibilities.
+It also impacts candidates from lower socioeconomic backgrounds and those from different labour market systems.
 The bias is pervasive even when the gap is explicitly explained in the resume.

 4. Gender Bias